Sharing to learn and learning to share; Fitting together Meta-Learning, Multi-Task Learning, and Transfer Learning: A meta review: Introduction

 \subsection{Scope of this work}

-The emphasis of this article is on learning algorithms that use previously learned knowledge while learning an unseen but related task.
-Therefore, it mainly discussed three learning paradigms: multi-task learning, meta-learning, and transfer learning.
-Other related learning algorithms like \ac{LL}, online learning, and \ac{RL} are not within this work's scope because their fundamental objective is slightly different, i.e., progressive learning process.
-Also, reinforcement learning and online learning are restricted to single task learning only, while the others involve multiple tasks. \ac{LL} has the key characteristics of consistent knowledge accumulation across several tasks and reusing it while learning a new task which makes it closely related to meta learning.
-However, the system architecture of \ac{LL} \cite{LL_book} is fundamentally different from the other learning paradigms; it may require an ensemble of many learning algorithms and various knowledge representation methods.
-As for the evaluation of \ac{LL}, many tasks and datasets are required to review the algorithm's performance, while learning the sequence of tasks is of great significance On the grounds of these differences, \ac{LL} is excluded from this study.
+The emphasis of this article is on algorithms that share information between tasks to improve their learning.
+Particularly, three learning paradigms are discussed: multi-task learning, meta-learning, and transfer learning.
+Other related learning algorithms, such as \ac{LL}, online learning, and \ac{RL}, are not within the scope of this work because their fundamental objective is slightly different, \ie the progressive learning process.
+Additionally, reinforcement learning and online learning are usually restricted to single-task learning, while the others involve multiple tasks. \ac{LL} has the key characteristics of consistent knowledge accumulation across several tasks and reusing it while learning a new task, which makes it closely related to meta-learning.
+However, the system architecture of \ac{LL} \cite{LL_book} is fundamentally different from the other learning paradigms: it may require an ensemble of many learning algorithms and various knowledge representation methods.
+In order to evaluate \ac{LL}, many tasks and datasets are required to review the algorithm's performance, while learning the sequence of tasks is of great significance.
+Given these differences, \ac{LL} is excluded from this study.